Colorado Registered Agent

 What Are the Legal Requirements for Colorado Registered Agents?

-- The registered agent must be a Colorado resident or a company that provides registered agent services.
+- Must be a Colorado resident or a company that provides registered agent services.

-- CO registered agents must maintain a registered office (a physical address in Colorado).
+- Must maintain a registered office (a physical address in Colorado).

-- They Accept legal documents (service of process) during normal business hours.
+- Accept legal documents (service of process) during normal business hours.

 - If an individual is appointed, he or she must be at least 18 years of age.